HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/plan_cluster_meetings_video.md

 The Kubernetes autoscaler adjusts the use of video pods based on the configured values in the video.yaml file.

-To deploy the autoscaler, Promethus must be installed.
-See [installation\_prometheus.md](installation_prometheus.md) for details.
+To deploy the autoscaler, Prometheus must be installed.
+See [Installing Prometheus](installation_prometheus.md) for the details.

 When Sametime is installed for the first time, you must deploy a HorizontalPodAutoscaler.

 1. Change directories to installation\_directory/ /kubernetes/autoscaling directory.
 Where installation\_directory is the directory the install package is located.

-2. Open the file video.yaml for editing.
+2. Open the video.yaml file for editing.

 3. Configure the minimum number and maximum number of video pods by adjusting the following settings.